PASTAplus/PEP/peps/pep-24.md

 1. Create a group (using the IAM user interface).
 1. Give the group access to the data object(s).
 1. Create a group-based API access key for the group.
-1. Provide the access key to the reviewer (or the journal on behalf of the reviewer).
+1. Provide the access key to the journal editor (on behalf of the reviewers).
+1. Alternatively, provide the reviewer with an API access key augmented URL to the data package landing page.

+### Use case: project proposal review

+For a project that has published many data packages in EDI and is under review by a funding agency, reviewers will be expected to access multiple project data packages, all with "public" accessibility.
+The most direct option for a proposal reviewer to gain access to these data packages would be for the reviewer to use the API access key in the login.jsp form field, resulting in a anonymous sign in to the Data Portal, allowing the reviewers "authenticated" access to each data package landing page.
+The following steps can be followed to achieve this outcome:

+1. Create a group (using the IAM user interface).
+1. Create a group-based API access key for the group.
+1. Provide the access key to the funding agency program officer (on behalf of the reviewers).

 ## Open issue(s)

-1. A proposal-based reviewer would likely require access to all data packages of a project/owner.
-Currently, there is not an IAM method to add a group to a set of data packages without selecting each data package individually.
-A "select all" option would be required in the IAM permissions management interface.
+1. The Data Portal login/sign-in process will have to be modified to accept an EDI API access key either as an augmented URL or through an input form field on the login.jsp web page.

 ## References